jordan-demo/ansible/ansible.wiki.md

 Assigning **tags** to specific tasks in playbooks allows you to only call certain tasks in a very long playbook.

-+ Only run sprcific parts of a playbook rather than all of the plays.
++ Only run specific parts of a playbook rather than all of the plays.

 + Add tags to any tasks and reuse if needed.